Culgoa National Park, Outback NSW

 Sit in the shade of a coolabah tree and watch the bustards, falcons, honeyeaters, brolgas and cockatoos, along with wildlife including kangaroos and emus on the open grass plains.

-There’s also extensive Aboriginal and European heritage to explore, with stone tools and cooking sites a reminder of the long association Aboriginal people have had with Culgoa.
+There’s also extensive Aboriginal and European heritage to explore, with stone tools and cooking sites a reminder of the long association Aborigines have had with Culgoa.

 Culgoa is a top place for camping – there’s a site among the gidgee trees a near the river, with easy access to the riverbank and Connelly's Walks.